 3. What are the field placement and internship requirements?

-While they are taking foundational coursework in clinical skills, first year students also move through a structured series of clinical experiences at our Psychological Services Center, training clinic affiliated with our program.
+While they are taking foundational coursework in clinical skills, first year students also move through a structured series of clinical experiences at our Psychological Services Center, the training clinic affiliated with our program.
 In the second and third years students work in practicum placements throughout the Bay Area, usually with a 16-20 hour a week commitment and frequently in Community Mental Health clinics and programs.
 After completing most of their coursework students work at a full-time year-long or a two-year part-time internship.
-More information on internships is in question # 9.

 4. What kinds of dissertations are acceptable in the program?

 Students may pursue dissertation projects using the qualitative, quantitative, or mixed research methodologies.
 Dissertations involving Program Development and Evaluation and Integrative Literature Review are also possible.
 Some dissertation topics from recent years included: